conllul/UL_Turkish-IMST/README.md

 ```
 ./tools/conllu2conllul <input file> -o <output file>
 ```
-for train and dev sets, a best guess of `goldId` is marked (using the `-g` switch of the above command).
+a best guess of `goldId`, and OoV words are also marked in the MISC field of conllul files (using the `-g` switch of the above command).

 ## Citation